Frequently Asked Questions (FAQ)

 Awards are made by Buyers in accordance with the terms of the solicitation and award process utilized by the Buyer.
 After an auction closes the Buyer takes into account the auction results in making the Buyer's award decision.

-GSA's expectation is that the Buyer shall utilize the award feature in the platform the same day that the Buyer makes contract/order award outside the platform.
-Using the award feature in the platform is critical for GSA to keep complete records regarding the outcome of auctions and to ensure complete data can be generated in reports for Buyer agencies (such as Level III reports)."
+GSA's expectation is that the Buyer shall utilize the award feature in the Platform the same day that the Buyer makes contract/order award outside the Platform.
+Using the award feature in the Platform is critical for GSA to keep complete records regarding the outcome of auctions and to ensure complete data can be generated in reports for Buyer agencies (such as Level 3 reports).